wallacebrf/Synology-to-TrueNAS/README.md

 ## 16.)
 Setup Web site Details
 <div id="Setup_Web_site_Details"></div>

 Synology has a easy to use package `Web Station` to rather easily create and configure either nginx or appache based PHP powered web services.
 Unfortunately TrueNAS does not have this package but we have already installed our <a href="#ngninx_PHP_Maria_DB_Stack">ngninx + PHP + Maria DB Stack</a> to give us the ability to host a web site.
-This section will go over what i had to do to copy over all of my set site files already hosted on my Synology unit onto TrueNAS.
+This section will go over what I had to do to copy over all of my set site files already hosted on my Synology unit onto TrueNAS.

 ## 17.)
 Setup Custom Logging Scripts and Configure CRON
 <div id="Setup_Custom_Logging_Scripts_and_Configure_CRON"></div>